droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/macdeploy/custom\_dsstore.py - Creates a custom .DS\_Store file added to DMG files that deploy Bitcoin Core software to end users.
 (The file allows for background images and other features.) *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/7192)*.

-./contrib/macdeploy/detached-sig-apply.sh - Applies a detached signature from a repo and attached the signature to an unsigned OS X build to create a signed build. ./contrib/gitian-descriptors/gitian-osx-signer.yml contains a usage example.
+./contrib/macdeploy/detached-sig-apply.sh - Applies a detached signature from a repo and attached the signature to an unsigned macOS build to create a signed build. ./contrib/gitian-descriptors/gitian-osx-signer.yml contains a usage example.

-./contrib/macdeploy/detached-sig-create.sh - Creates a detached signature of an OS X build that can then be uploaded to a repo for downloading and attachment via the ./contrib/macdeploy/detached-sig-apply.sh script that [basically uses *codesign* to create a detached signature covering Core’s entire .app directory](http://blog.erickdransch.com/2012/02/signing-mac-builds/).
+./contrib/macdeploy/detached-sig-create.sh - Creates a detached signature of an macOS build that can then be uploaded to a repo for downloading and attachment via the ./contrib/macdeploy/detached-sig-apply.sh script that [basically uses *codesign* to create a detached signature covering Core’s entire .app directory](http://blog.erickdransch.com/2012/02/signing-mac-builds/).
 To be used only by somebody with the Apple-supplied signing key.

 ./contrib/macdeploy/DS\_Store - Apple-specific binary file.
 [Used for packaging purposes.](https://github.com/bitcoin/bitcoin/pull/3885)

-./contrib/macdeploy/extract-osx-sdk.sh - Shell script used to extract the OS X SDK from [*Xcode*](https://en.wikipedia.org/wiki/Xcode). [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8617).
+./contrib/macdeploy/extract-osx-sdk.sh - Shell script used to extract the macOS SDK from [*Xcode*](https://en.wikipedia.org/wiki/Xcode). [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8617).

 ./contrib/macdeploy/fancy.plist - Used to generate a "fancy" DMG disk image (i.e., the screen that allows the user, when a DMG file is double-clicked, to install Core).

 ./contrib/macdeploy/LICENSE - GNUv3 license.

-./contrib/macdeploy/macdeployqtplus - The Python script that’s used to assemble everything into an OS X-friendly app format (i.e., the .app directory) and place it in a .dmg file that's ready for distribution.
+./contrib/macdeploy/macdeployqtplus - The Python script that’s used to assemble everything into an macOS-friendly app format (i.e., the .app directory) and place it in a .dmg file that's ready for distribution.

 ./contrib/macdeploy/README.md - Deployment instructions.
 Presumably up-to-date.